Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Unified Modeling Framework for Short-term Market Mechanism Analysis

 \subsection{Contract-based Market}

-\mehdi{Unlike the real-time solar markets, the contract-based market (\texttt{cb}) operates well in advance of the actual delivery period.
+\mehdi{Unlike the real-time solar markets, the \emph{contract-based market} (\texttt{cb}) operates well in advance of the actual delivery period.
 Consequently, service contracts are traded based on the expected, rather than realized, solar generation.
 For concreteness, we follow the terminology in \cite{10.1145/3538637.3538846} and focus on a setting where the contract is tied to panel capacity, meaning a panel owner rents out units of capacity and the buyer receives the realized solar output associated with that rented capacity over the duration of the contract.
 Since both the traded quantity and price are determined prior to the realization of generation, this market differs fundamentally from real-time pricing mechanisms.
-Nevertheless, for notational consistency, we will reuse the notation from the previous subsection to describe outcomes in the contract-based setting.}
+Nevertheless, for notational consistency, we will reuse the notation from the previous subsection to describe outcomes in the contract-based setting.} \begin{remark}[Time-scale of contract-based market] In this section, we assume contracts cover only a single operation period.
+Although contracts are often long-term in practice, assuming operation periods are identically distributed implies that market outcomes repeat across periods.
+Thus, contracting for one representative period yields the same outcomes as contracting for multi-period blocks.
+Importantly, contracts are still set \emph{ex ante}.
+Section~\ref{heterg:time} relaxes this assumption and considers heterogeneous periods and multi-period agreements. \end{remark}

 Since seller $i \in \mathcal I_\mathrm{s}$ can rent out any portion of \purple{their} panel capacity $c$, the set of feasible amount\purple{s} to sell is $\mathcal Q_i^\mathrm{s} =[0, c]$.
 Meanwhile, as buyer $i$ can in principle lease any panel capacity, we have $\mathcal Q_i^\mathrm{b} = \reals_+$.
 Given the market equilibrium price $\pi$ for panel capacities, the payoff for seller $i \in \mathcal I_\mathrm{s}$ is $\Pi_i^\mathrm{s}(q_i^\mathrm{s},\pi) = \pi q^\mathrm{s}_i$, and the payoff for buyer $i \in \mathcal I_\mathrm{b}$ is